nerikhman/cusend/tests/execution/detail/README.md

     }

 The `Makefile` automates this.
 To create a new unit test for `foo`, create a header file named `foo.hpp` and define a function named `test_foo`.
 The `Makefile` will take care of the rest.

-# Style Guide

-To the degree possible, these unit test programs should be self-contained.
-This makes it easy to isolate test failures and produce minimal reproducer programs for bug reports.

-The tradeoff is that common constructs these programs use are repeated.